 - acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language

-Pupils begin their reading journey in the foundation stage, learning to read individual letters by their sound before blending to read short words made up of letter-sound correspondences.
-Children have many opportunities to enjoy different genres of books as well as re-read them to build confidence and enhance their reading skills.
-Our teaching of reading links heavily to the Early Learning Goal of ‘Communication and Language’.
+In the Early Years, our teaching of reading links heavily to the Early Learning Goal of ‘Communication and Language’.
 Children encounter stories, poetry, songs and rhymes on a daily basis.
 They are encouraged to listen carefully, discuss rich new vocabulary and take part in book talk to share their thoughts in their own words.
-We also foster a love of through our daily ‘Book Vote’, Talk 4 Writing units and continuous provision activities.
+We also foster a love of through our inviting book corner, daily ‘Book Vote’ for story time, Talk 4 Writing units and continuous provision activities.

 At Bookwell, pupils in classes Reception to Y4 read books closely matched to their ability in groups with their teachers.
 In Upper KS2, the sessions follow a whole class reading approach.
 Lessons can include teacher led, individual, paired and group reading where a deeper understanding is driven through teacher led questioning and comprehension style activities to assess.
 Both follow the format of the ‘Reading VIPERS’ a mnemonic covering the key reading domains: